kyilax/colour-user/README.md

 # COLOUR USER
-This scripts prints the current username of a machine in colors
+This scripts prints the current username of your machine in colors

 ## Usage
 Clone this repo into your machine to start using this script.